data-integrations/wrangler/docs/directives/send-to-error.md

 ## Example

-Assume a record that has three field:
+Assume a record that has these three fields:

 * Name
 * Age
 * DOB

-As part of a data cleansing process, you want to check that all the records being ingested follow these rules:
+As part of a data cleansing process, check that all the records being ingested follow these rules:

 * `Name` is not empty
 * `Age` is not empty and not less than 1 or greater 130